darwishdev/devkit-cli/README.md

 *   `--file-path`: The path to the Excel file containing the data.
 *   `--out-file`: (Optional) The path to the output SQL file.
 If not provided, the SQL will be printed to the console.
 *   `--execute`: (Optional) If enabled, the generated SQL will be executed against the configured database.
+*   `--skip-supabase`: (Optional) If enabled, the command will skip creating users in Supabase Auth.

 **Functionality:**